miseeger/RouteGuardian/README.md

 # ![RouteGuardianLogo_xxs](Assets/RouteGuardianLogo_xxs.png) RouteGuardian
-RouteGuardian - Protects their API routes with RouteGuardian middleware or RouteGuardian policy - heavily inspired by [F3-Access](https://github.com/xfra35/f3-access).
+RouteGuardian - Protects API routes with RouteGuardian middleware or RouteGuardian policy - heavily inspired by [F3-Access](https://github.com/xfra35/f3-access).

 RouteGuardian checks rules that are set up for resource-based authorization and, depending on the authorization, releases access for the requesting user.
 Generally, this can be done after the programmatic initialization of a RouteGuardian instance.
 Authorization is then done either in a base controller, or in the case of a minimal API, directly in each endpoint.
 This approach may be very repititive and therefore two ways are offered to include the RouteGuardian in the ASP.NET pipeline: